IBM/trusted-service-identity/docs/spire-helm.md

 kubectl create namespace $AGENT_NS
 ```

 Next, we need to get the `spire-bundle` that contains all the keys and certificates, from the SPIRE server and copy it to this new namespace.

+### Single Cluster
 Assuming both are deployed in the same cluster, just in different namespaces, the format is following:

 ```console
 kubectl get configmap spire-bundle -n "$SPIRESERVER_NS" -o yaml | sed "s/namespace: $SPIRESERVER_NS/namespace: $AGENT_NS/" | kubectl apply -n "$AGENT_NS" -f -